Employment Lawyer in Arizona

 Since 2008, the Arizona employment lawyers at Matt Fendon Law Group have successfully handled a wide variety of cases for clients in Arizona.
 Those employment law cases include employment discrimination, wrongful termination, unpaid wages, harassment, retaliation and FMLA violations.

-Our Arizona employment lawyers know how challenging it can be for workers to fight back against a company that violates labor laws and Arizona work laws.
-We are ready to fight to protect your rights as an employee and pursue the compensation you deserve.
+Our Arizona employment attorneys know how challenging it can be for workers to fight back against a company that violates labor laws and Arizona work laws. our employment law attorney are ready to fight to protect your rights as an employee and pursue the compensation you deserve.

 Call us today to schedule an initial consultation and claim review.
 During your consultation, we will answer your questions and give your employment law case the attention it deserves.

-How Can Our Arizona Employment Attorneys Help You?
+How Can Our Employment Attorneys in Arizona Help You?

-At Matt Fendon Law Group, we provide outstanding service to workers in Arizona who are struggling with unfair workplace practices.
+At Matt Fendon Law Group, our attorneys provide outstanding service to workers in Arizona who are struggling with unfair workplace practices.
 We treat every client like family.
-This means our Arizona employment attorneys will fight for you like family.
+This means our employment attorneys will fight for you like family.
 We are always here to talk, and we will look out for your best interests every step of the way.

 When you hire Matt Fendon Law Group to handle your employment law case, you can expect: